 11. Have money automatically drafted into a savings or retirement account each month

 Make a budget, and see how much extra cash you’ll have at the end of the month.
 Have this amount automatically drafted into a high interest savings account if you’re saving up for short-term goals.
 For long term goals like retirement, have your extra cash automatically deposited into an IRA account.
-Open one in just a few minutes with Ally & snag a $200 welcome bonus.
+I recommend using a commission-free broker that allows you to automate your portfolio like M1 Finance.

 Pin for Later: